Strength-Duration Relationship in an Excitable Medium: Multi component systems

 \subsubsection{Hybrid approach}

 As in the FitzHugh-Nagumo system, the critical solution is a moving pulse, and thus, we obtain the CV restitution curves and the critical pulse in a similar way.
-The CV restitution curves for the modified Beeler-Reuter model is sketched the corresponding propagation speeds are shown in \fig{brp-cvrc}.
+The CV restitution curves for the modified Beeler-Reuter model are shown in \fig{brp-cvrc}.
 Apart from the critical pulse, the solution at lower branches, the knowledge of the first two left eigenfunctions and the first leading eigenvalue are also required.
 These ingredients have been found by the marching method given by \alg{eigfunadj}.
 The essential ingredients of the theory for two different data sets are sketched in \fig{brp-ingredients}.

-\sglfigure{ }{ CV restitution curves for the BR model for two selected values of the model parameter.
+\sglfigure{ }{ (color online) CV restitution curves for the BR model for two selected values of the model parameter.
 Stable (upper) and unstable (lower) branches are shown by different line types. }{brp-cvrc}